adsric/do/tutorials/do/lemp.md

 * a database server: MariaDB;
 * a PHP7 interpreter.

-The following steps are based on an Ubuntu 17.10 installation on the Cloud Hosting Provider DigitalOcean.
+The following steps are based on an Ubuntu 18.04 LTS installation on the Cloud Hosting Provider DigitalOcean.